everestial/phase-extender/docs/READme.md

 <br>

 **What does this tell us?**
-  - Our cutoff threshold was `10` and the computed lods between the two blocks is `-73.3033`.
+  - The lod cutoff parametrized in the command is an absolute value.
+Our cutoff threshold was `10` and the computed lods between the two blocks is `-73.3033`.
   - Since, the **|computed lods|** > **lods threshold** phase-Extender proceeds with phase extension between blocks with PI (6 and 4).
   - Since, the **compute lods** is a negative value, the phase is exteded in alternate configuration.
   - So, if **|computed lods|** < **lods threshold** the phase state won't extend between two consecutive blocks.